 ALBERTA BLUE CROSS 50th ANNIVERSARY SCHOLARSHIPS FOR ABORIGINAL STUDENTS - up to $1,500

 Three scholarships are awarded each year to aboriginal students completing high school and planning on entering post-secondary studies in Alberta.
 Applicants must be Indian, Inuit or Métis and must have been residents of Alberta during their previous year of study.
 Recipients are chosen based on academic achievement, financial need and community involvement.
 Applications are available on-line at www.ab.bluecross.ca/aboutus/aboriginal-scholarships.html.
 Deadline January 15, 2019.

 ALBERTA FISH & GAME ASSOCIATION SCHOLARSHIP - $500

 The applicant must be enrolled in a minimum one-year environmental sciences or related program at an accredited Alberta post-secondary institution; must also be or have a parent that is a member of the AFGA or an affiliated fish & game club; must be 21 years of age or younger; must fill out application & write a minimum 500 word essay; not necessarily based on high marks.
 Detailed information & applications are available on-line at https://www.afga.org/educational-scholarships/.
 Deadline February 28, 2019 at 5:00 PM.

-ALBERTA GOLF ASSOCIATION FOUNDATION - 9 awards of up $1000, renewable for up to 4 years on application
+ALBERTA GOLF ASSOCIATION FOUNDATION - over 50 awards of up to $1000